Source: Rede Brasil Atual

 Rose joins dozens of environmental activists murdered each year in Brazil.
 In 2016 and 2017, the country ranked second in the number of murders of environmental activists, according to British NGO Global Witness, which reported 57 executions in 2017.

-Category: Brazil, Featured, No GE Trees News, Social Media News, Uncategorized Tags: assassiniation, bahia, eucalyptus plantations, forests, Ilha de Barra Velha, land grabbing, Rosane Santiago Silveira
+Category: Brazil, Featured, Forests, Latin America, No GE Trees News, Political Repression & Murder, Social Media News, Tree Plantations, Uncategorized Tags: assassiniation, bahia, Brazil, eucalyptus plantations, eucalytpus, forests, Ilha de Barra Velha, land grabbing, latin america, monoculture, Murder, political repression, Rosane Santiago Silveira, tree plantations

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833